 Retail in Lythe

-There are great places to visit near Lythe including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, geological features, mountains, cities, historic buildings, hills, castles, country parks, parks, gardens and ancient sites.
+There are great places to visit near Lythe including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, mountains, cities, historic buildings, hills, geological features, castles, old mines, country parks, parks, gardens and ancient sites.

-The area around Lythe boasts some of the best limestone pavements including Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.
+Limestone Pavements to visit near Lythe include Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.

-Malham Cove, and Brimham Rocks are some of Lythe best geological features to visit near Lythe.
+Malham Cove, Grassington Lead Mines, and Brimham Rocks are some of Lythe best geological features to visit near Lythe.

 Lythe's best nearby castles can be found at Skipton Castle, Richmond Castle, and Bolton Castle.